EDM115/unzip-bot/README.md

 ## Found a bug 🐞
-If you found a bug in this bot please open an [issue](https://github.com/EDM115/unzip-bot/issues) or report it at [me](https://t.me/EDM115)
+If you found a bug in this bot please open an [issue](https://github.com/EDM115/unzip-bot/issues) or report it on Telegram : [@EDM115](https://t.me/EDM115)
-Same if you have any feature request ☺️
+Same if you have any feature request 😉

 ## License & Copyright 👮‍♀️
 ```